deadeanr1/Space-War/README.md

 Game has 2 modes: offline(vs. Computer) and online(vs. Another Player).
 Initially you have 10 ships which have sum of cells 20.
 There are placed in random parts of the map according so specific algorithm.
 If you want another placement you can shuffle ships.
 When you are happy with ships configuration, go to main menu Game->vs. Computer or Game->vs. Player.
 When playing with another player you have 2 possibilities: create a game and wait for a connection from another player or you connect to already created game.
 For connection you need IP address of server.
 Network mode is based on Windows Sockets.
 All the connections that need some time to pass are placed in separate thread.

 ### About AI Brain Algorithm
-AI(aka Computer) tried to think like a simple man, without a special strategy,but at least to careful with the following strategy:
+AI(aka Computer) tried to think like a simple man, without a special strategy,but at least is careful with the following strategy:
 * if there is no injured ship he picks randomly a free,never chosen position
 * if he have some luck and  injures once a ship,he pick randomly a position around that coordinate, until he guesses
 * if AI gets 2 or more shoots on a ship,then misses in a line ,he shoots in opposite direction and kills that ship